Chris3606/GoRogue/README.md

 - Statistics Library
   - Utility classes to assist in dealing with interdependent character/monster statistics.
 - Demo Project/writeup
-- Consider switching project to .NET Standard library.
-  - Not sure if this is viable but if so it would allow it to be used with both .NET Framework and .NET Core projects.
 - Map generation improvements (Coming soon)
   - More map generation algorithms (BSP Tree)
-  - Possibly improve RandomRoomsMapGenerator - change room determination?
+  - Possibly improve RandomRoomsMapGenerator - change room placement strategy to be more even, or replace with BSP tree.
-  - Map generation algorithms may become functions rather than classes - semantic change
-  - Split area connection algorithms off from actual generation of areas to allow max flexibility/customization of those algorithms.

 ## Licensing
 ### GoRogue